Creatiwity/witycms-doc/pages.md

 ### Editing:

-After clicking the button "**Add a page**" in the upper right of the back-office.
+After clicking the button "**Add a page**".
 You can write a new page.

 ![](pages-03.png)